 When Cecilia was just four years old, her father, Edward, died, leaving her Mother, Emma, to raise the family alone.

 Cecilia’s mother worked as a painter and musician to support the family, and encouraged her children to read as much as possible and explore their interests.
-She recognised that education was very important.
+She recognized that education was very important.

 By the age of 12, Cecilia already knew Latin and later became fluent in German and French, and also had an interest in botany and algebra.